 In other words, bring your foods to room temperature before putting them on your hot and hot-fatted grills and stovetops.

 I know, I know.
-We all worry about food safety (here’s a light-hearted primer by my friend Charmian Christie).
+We all worry about food safety.
 But it won’t kill you to leave your pork chop, chicken breast, or steak at room temperature for an hour before cooking it.
 Honest.
 (For fish, which is a little more delicate, go for a half hour at room temp.)

-And when you add your not-cold food to your grate or pan, if your fat was indeed hot, it should sizzle.
-If it doesn’t, don’t add more food—wait until the first chicken breast starts sizzling before adding the second.
+And when you add your not-cold food to your grate or skillet, if your fat was indeed hot, it should sizzle.
+If it doesn’t, don’t add more food—wait until the first pork chop starts sizzling before adding the second.